 7. Grand Canyon National Park

-The Grand Canyon is known for being super-crowded at most any given time of the year.
+The Grand Canyon is one of the most-visited national parks and is known for being super-crowded at most any given time of the year.
 However, I discovered that in December, there are no crowds.
 This isn’t an exaggeration.
 I visited Grand Canyon in December twice and every time, I couldn’t believe how few people we saw at the popular South Rim.

 Good to know: South Rim is open the whole year.
 Here you can find our suggested itinerary on the best things to at the South Rim of Grand Canyon in one day.
 Also the West Rim’s Skywalk is open year-round, but please take note of its shortened hours from October to April.

 Now to be fair, there are a few cons to visiting Grand Canyon in winter.
 The North Rim is closed during winter and the weather is fairly chilly warranting the need for warmer clothing.

 However, with average daytime temperatures in December ranging from 40-60°F (5-15°C), you never really know how wintery it will be.
 On my first visit in December, I only needed a sweatshirt.
 But on my second trip, I needed a coat.
 Neither time, though, was so cold I couldn’t enjoy myself.

 It does snow in Grand Canyon in December occasionally, but usually just enough to add a thin white layer and make the scenery even more beautiful.
 For a truly special experience, you can opt for a helicopter tour above the Grand Canyon – unforgettable at any time of the year!